View Important Safety Information

 • Sucraid® has not been tested to see if it works in patients with secondary (acquired) sucrase deficiency.

 • NEVER HEAT SUCRAID® OR PUT IT IN WARM OR HOT BEVERAGES OR INFANT FORMULA.
 Do not mix Sucraid® with fruit juice or take it with fruit juice.
 Take Sucraid® as prescribed by your doctor.
-Normally, half the dose of Sucraid® is taken before a meal or snack and the other half is taken during the meal or snack.
+Normally, half of the dose of Sucraid® is taken just before a meal or snack and the other half is taken during the meal or snack.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.